 If you have a class in the NCAT this semester, the doors will automatically unlock at your class time.
 Please note that the NCAT does not provide headphones for class sessions; students are responsible for bringing their own headphones to class when needed.

-Here’s a list of some of the courses currently happening for the Fall 2013 semester:
+Here’s a list of some of the courses currently happening for the Spring 2014 semester:

 Other classes will make use of NCAT facilities and resources, too.
 Contact the professor or department for more information about any of these courses.